toucansites/website/src/contents/news/index.md

 ---
 slug: news
-title: "News"
+title: "Latest news and updates"
-description: "This is the news page."
+description: "Stay updated with the latest news, features, and updates about our static site generator.
+Discover what’s new and exciting."
 image: "/images/defaults/default.jpg"
 template: "blog.home"
 ---